Cautious Bitcoin Bounce to Face Inflation Data Hurdles Later This Week

 Economist forecasts are for retail sales to have grown 0.4% in April versus 0.7% in March.
 Ex-auto and gas, retail sales in April are seen rising just 0.1% versus 1.0% in March.

 Investors will also get to hear from Fed Chair Jerome Powell, who at 10 a.m.
 ET on Tuesday is scheduled to take part in a moderated discussion with Dutch central bank Governor Klaas Knot at the annual general meeting of the Foreign Bankers' Association in Amsterdam.
-There is, of course, no guarantee Powell speaks to his current thoughts about the economy and monetary policy.
+Powell earlier in May brushed off ideas that the U.S. economy risked falling into "stagflation" - a term made famous during the 1970s that signifies slow or negative economic growth combined with speedy inflation.

+"I see no 'stag' nor 'flation," said Powell at a press conference on May 1.
+Market participants may want to tune in on Tuesday to see if recent data is changing his mind.

 Disclosure